 • data transfer methods (open formats, standards, interoperability),

-• the return deadlines (with a maximum of 30 days provided for by the regulation),
+• data restitution deadlines (with a maximum of 30 days as set out in the regulation),

-• any costs (in principle, the return is free, except for clearly defined exceptions),
+• any costs (in principle, restitution is free of charge, except for clearly defined exceptions),

-• reasonable support for the customer during the migration.
+• reasonable support for the customer during migration.

 Interoperability and support

-Your customers must be able to migrate to another SaaS without depending on tailor-made developments, or being blocked by proprietary standards.
+Your customers must be able to migrate to another SaaS without depending on bespoke developments or being blocked by proprietary standards.

 Unfair terms prohibited

-The Data Act introduces a simple rule: B2B contracts can no longer contain unbalanced clauses concerning the access and use of data.
+The Data Act introduces a straightforward rule: B2B contracts can no longer contain unbalanced clauses concerning the access and use of data.

-• clauses giving the publisher unlimited access to customer data,
+• clauses giving the vendor unlimited access to customer data,

 • clauses that prohibit termination within a reasonable period of time,